Fiori-Tracker/fioritracker.github.io/1909SPS06/installation/basis-steps.md

 ![](res/segw.png)

-2.3 Go to change mode and Generate Runtime objects for `ZFIORITRACKER_SRV` service
+2.3 Go to change mode and Generate Runtime objects for `ZFIORITRACKER_SRV` service (your user must be registered as developer)

 ![](res/segw_gen.png)